Crawl puts gators ahead of sharks on the waterborne terror chart

 Midnight Oil proves itself a kick-ass rock ‘n’ roll band that counts on the Diesel and Dust tour

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, APRIL 29, 1988 By Steve Newton At Midnight Oil's press conference the day of their April 22 show the band's drummer (and one of the major songwriters) Rob Hirst was asked about the group's preoccupation with political themes.
-Hirst acknowledged the political side of the band, but also pointed out … Continue reading Midnight Oil proves itself a kick-ass rock ‘n’ roll band that counts on the Diesel and Dust tour
+ORIGINALLY PUBLISHED ON APRIL 29, 1988 By Steve Newton At Midnight Oil's press conference the day of their April 22 show the band's drummer (and one of the major songwriters) Rob Hirst was asked about the group's preoccupation with political themes.
+Hirst acknowledged the political side of the band, but also pointed out that politically inclined … Continue reading Midnight Oil proves itself a kick-ass rock ‘n’ roll band that counts on the Diesel and Dust tour

-ORIGINALLY POSTED ON STRAIGHT.COM, OCT.
-21, 2014 Who knew that a scary movie based on the bizarre idea of a mortal man growing devil horns could prove so damn captivating?
+ORIGINALLY PUBLISHED ON OCT.
+21, 2014 By Steve Newton Who knew that a scary movie based on the bizarre idea of a mortal man growing devil horns could prove so damn captivating?
 Horns is right up there with The Cabin in the Woods as among the most engrossing horror flicks ever made in and around Vancouver.
-The film opens with young … Continue reading Horns is one of the most engrossing horror flicks ever made in Vancouver
+The film opens … Continue reading Enthralling Horns has twisted humour tempered by a whole lotta heart

 Horror review: Piranha 3D